robholder/vim-timecode-compress/README.md

 # vim-timecode-compress
-Vim Plugin to retime and compress all SRT timecodes (preceding the current timecode) and increment them backwards in milliseconds.
+A Vim Plugin to retime and compress all SRT timecodes (preceding the current timecode at the cursor location) and increment them backwards in milliseconds.

 ## Installation
 ### Using vim-plug